 - Raise awareness and reduce stigma by engaging communities.

-2015 saw the culmination of the developmental phase of ACT on Alzheimer's work.
-In 2016, the work transitions more fully to implementation, including long-term sustainability, with a three-pronged focus -- community engagement, health care practice change, and health equity integration.
+2015 saw the culmination of the developmental phase of ACT on Alzheimer's work, which began in June 2011.
+In 2016, the work transitioned to implementation, including long-term sustainability, with a three-pronged focus -- community engagement, health care practice change, and health equity integration.

 In 2009, to tackle the mounting Alzheimer’s crisis in Minnesota, the Minnesota Legislature charged the Minnesota Board on Aging to establish the Alzheimer’s Disease Working Group (ADWG) and make recommendations for policies and programs that would prepare Minnesota for the future.
 (See legislative specifics about ADWG membership and duties under Section 110.)

 The ADWG developed a set of recommendations for the Legislature in January 2011.
 A coalition was formed to focus on implementing the recommendations.
-Originally called Prepare Minnesota for Alzheimer’s 2020 (PMA 2020), it is now ACT on Alzheimer’s.
+Originally called Prepare Minnesota for Alzheimer’s 2020 (PMA 2020), it became ACT on Alzheimer’s.

 In 2015, 35 national, leading organizations launched Dementia Friendly America.
-The initiative is applying the tools of ACT on Alzheimer’s to catalyze a movement across America to more effectively support and serve those who are living with dementia and their family and friend care partners.
+The Dementia Friendly America initiative is applying the tools of ACT on Alzheimer’s to catalyze a movement across America to more effectively support and serve those who are living with dementia and their family and friend care partners.